Campanula alliariifolia

 Campanula alliariifolia is a species of flowering plant in the bellflower family Campanulaceae.
 It is native to the Caucasus and Turkey and it is grown as an ornamental plant.
 Common names include Cornish bellflower.

-It is a vigorous, clump-forming perennial with heart-shaped, toothed, gray hairy basal leaves that are 3 inches long.
-It has tubular-bell shaped white flowers, which are 2 cm. long with pointed petals.
+It is a vigorous, clump-forming perennial with heart-shaped, toothed, gray hairy basal leaves that are 3 in long.
+It has tubular-bell shaped white flowers, which are long with pointed petals.

 Campanula alliariifolia can grow from 12- 24 inches and spreads up to 18 inches.
-It is in the USDA Hardiness Zones 3-7 and can live in heat zones up to 7.
+It is in the USDA Hardiness Zones 3–7 and can live in heat zones up to 7.